Tomich0012/TomHeyerick/README.md

 ## Hi there 👋, I'm Tom Heyerick

 I'm currently a student at EPHEC, studying Information Technology.
-Passionate about coding, problem-solving, and the endless potential that technology has to offer.
+Passionate about coding, problem-solving, IOT, Automation and the endless potential that technology has to offer.

 ### 🔭 Skills and Languages